Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 2. Replace the existing file in your `\VoiceAttack\App\EliteMining` folder.
 3. Update your Elite Dangerous keybindings and joystick/HOTAS buttons as needed.

+Info.
+Sometimes updates require you to update both the Elitemining.vap and the folder Variables

 ## Getting Started

 ### Set Your Firegroup (FG) as Follows